-Kanye West: 5 takeaways from rapper's Charlamagne interview
+5 takeaways from Kanye's interview with Charlamagne

 West said he wants an apology from Obama, who called him a "jacka**" in 2009 for interrupting Taylor Swift's speech at the MTV Video Music Awards.

 "Sometimes a conversation can help show respect for a situation," West said. "'I'm the leader of the free world, Ye, I'm sorry for calling you a jacka**.
 I appreciate your honesty.
 I appreciate your Gemini, your Tupacness.
-I appreciate that someone is going to do it but I'm president and I can't do it.'"
+I appreciate that someone is going to do it, but I'm president and I can't do it.'"

 West on his 2016 "breakthrough"